Surge control

 Surge control is the use of different techniques and equipment in a hydraulic system to prevent any excessive gain in pressure (also known as a pressure surge) that would cause the hydraulic process pressure to exceed the maximum working pressure of the mechanical equipment used in the system.

 What is hydraulic surge

 Hydraulic surges are created when the velocity of a fluid suddenly changes and becomes unsteady or transient.
 Fluctuations in the fluid's velocity are generated by restrictions like a pump starting/stopping, a valve opening/closing, or a reduction in line size.
 Hydraulic surges can be generated within a matter of seconds anywhere that the fluid velocity changes and can travel through a pipeline at very high speed, damaging equipment or causing piping failures from over-pressurizing.
 Surge relief systems absorb and limit high-pressure surges, preventing the pressure surge from traveling through the hydraulic system.
-Methods for controlling hydraulic surges include utilizing a gas-loaded surge relief valve, spring-loaded pressure safety valves, pilot-operated valves, surge suppressors, and rupture disks.
+Devices for controlling hydraulic surges include gas-loaded surge relief valves, spring-loaded pressure safety valves, pilot-operated valves, surge suppressors, and rupture disks.